hongtranthianh/Starbucks-Promotion-Analysis/README.md

 Each data point includes one column indicating whether or not an individual was sent a promotion for the product, and one column indicating whether or not that individual eventually purchased that product.
 Each individual also has seven additional features associated with them, which are provided abstractly as V1-V7.

-### Objective of the project <a name="objective"></a>
+### 1.3.
+Objectives <a name="objective"></a>

-1. Analyze the results of the experiment and identify the effect of the Treatment on product purchase and Net Incremental Revenue
+1. Use the training data to understand what patterns in V1-V7 indicate that a promotion should be provided to a user
+2. Calculate Incremental Response Rate (IRR) and Net Incremental Revenue (NIR)
-2. Build a model to select the best customers to target that maximizes the Incremental Response Rate and Net Incremental Revenue.
+3. Build a model to select the best customers to target that maximizes the `IRR (Incremental Response Rate)` and `NIR (Net Incremental Revenue)`.

 **Note**: